Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Class-5-―-Wednesday-Jan-29th-―Topic.md

-# Class #5 ― Monday 3rd, Wednesday 5th, Monday 10th Feb 2025
+# Class #5 ― Robustness and Activity Diagrams

 > The following will contain information about <b>a practical application of domain modeling, domain models, and use
-> case analysis to create an architectural view of a to-be-implemented application. </b> The content will be broken
+> case analysis to create an architectural view of a to-be-implemented application.</b> The content will be broken
 > down into sections, taking great care to make it concise and robust, while maintaining flexibility and implementation
 > agnosticism.
 This document will contain some of the overview of my design process, and while we are at it, I will
 > use Eclipse's capella or Change Vision Astah to manage these projects.